A look at high-profile killings by US police

 Brooks, a 27-year-old Black man, fell asleep in his car in an Atlanta restaurant drive-thru lane in June 2020.
 Two white officers told him he was too drunk to drive and tried to arrest him.
 Brooks grabbed one of their Tasers and fired it at Officer Garrett Rolfe.
 Rolfe fired his gun, hitting Brooks twice in the back.
 Rolfe is charged with murder.
 Officer Devin Brosnan was charged with aggravated assault and violating his oath.

-A white Ohio sheriff's deputy shot Casey Goodson Jr., a Black 23 year old, in the back five times in December 2020.
+A white Ohio sheriff's deputy shot Goodson, a Black 23-year-old, in the back five times in December 2020.
 Jason Meade pleaded not guilty to murder and reckless homicide.
 His attorneys argue that, as a member of a U.S. Marshals Service fugitive task force, Meade was acting as a federal agent and want his case moved to federal court.

 Hill, a 47-year-old Black man, was fatally shot by a white police officer in Columbus, Ohio, in December as he emerged from a garage holding a cellphone.
 Officer Adam Coy was fired and has pleaded not guilty to murder and reckless homicide.
 The police chief was forced out and the city agreed to pay a $10 million settlement to Hill’s family.
 Coy’s trial is scheduled for March 7.

 Eight-year-old Fanta died Aug.
 27 when three police officers fired into a crowd exiting a high school football game near Philadelphia.
-Investigators say the officers were responding to two teens exchanging gunfire who came in their direction.
+Investigators say the officers were responding to two teens exchanging gunfire.
 Devon Smith, Sean Dolan and Brian Devaney have been charged with manslaughter and reckless endangerment.

+Greene, a 49-year-old Black motorist, died in Louisiana in May 2019 after what police initially described as a high-speed chase and crash.
+Long-withheld body-camera video obtained by The Associated Press in May 2021 shows white state troopers jolting Greene with stun guns, punching him in the face and dragging him by ankle shackles.
+No one has been charged in Greene's death.

 Find the AP's full coverage of the Daunte Wright case: https://apnews.com/hub/death-of-daunte-wright